Under what circumstances may a parenting plan be modified?

 - Whether the parents are in agreement with the proposed revisions.

-- Whether the modification will formalize a schedule substantially different than the one embodied in the existing parenting plan to which the other parent previously consented and under which the child has been integrated into the family of the other parent.
+- Whether the modification will formalize a schedule substantially different than the one embodied in the existing parenting plan, to which the other parent previously consented, and under which the child has been integrated into the family of the other parent.

 As a remedy for parental misconduct

 To learn more about modifying parenting plans and to discuss your case, contact a Washington family law attorney to schedule a consultation.
+We also offer family law mediation for modification of partenting plans in Washington state.